syncfusion-content/winui-docs/winui/DataGrid/Column-Types.md

 ---
 layout: post
-title: Column Types in WinUI DataGrid | Syncfusion
+title: Column Types in WinUI DataGrid control | Syncfusion
-description: This section explains about how to make use of different types of built-in columns in WinUI SfDataGrid.
+description: Learn about Column Types support in Syncfusion WinUI DataGrid control and more details.
 platform: winui
 control: SfDataGrid
 documentation: ug
 ---

-# Column Types in WinUI DataGrid (SfDataGrid)
+# Column Types in WinUI DataGrid

 SfDataGrid provides support for various built-in column types.
 Each column has its own properties and renderer to handle different types of data.